Frequently asked questions

 -

-We will conduct the site visit within 15 working days after a quotation is accepted, and the report will be issued within 15 working days of the site visit.
+In general, we will conduct the site visit within 10 days of the quotation being accepted, and reporting will be issued within 10 days of the site visit.
+However, please enquire with your given scheme for confirmation of the turnaround time.

 -